|Revised||September 6, 2017|

-- College work-study participants will be paid via direct deposit on the last working day of each month for work completed through the fifteenth of that month or through an earlier date designated by the Division of Finance and Operations.
+- College work-study participants will be paid via direct deposit on the last working day of each month for work completed through the fifteenth of that month or through an earlier date designated by the Division of Finance.

 - Employees are required to complete all records and return all College-owned property before leaving the employment of the College.
 In the event that the employee does not fully comply with this requirement and restitution has not been made, the College may use any and all legal means to recover the cost of such items.